VandaFarsad/portfolio/README.md

 ## Tools Used

-Below are are list of tools used:
+Below are a list of tools and helpers I used:

 - [Ion Icons](https://ionic.io/ionicons) for hambuger menu bar
 - [Drawkit](https://www.drawkit.io/) for working man illustration